Schools close and island life is under threat as Greece reckons with low birth rates

 Flytzanis agreed.
 He believes women in particular have changed.

-"Women back then had 5, 6, 7 children," he said.
+"Women back then had five, six, seven children," he said.
 "And they still took care of the goats, and the garden."

 "The chickens," Amorgianos added.